NouraldinIdrees/PUR-Check/README.md

-# AI-Supported Image Processing Tool for Automated Cell Recognition and Measurement in PUR Foam Samples
+# AI-Supported Image Processing Tool for Automated Cell Recognition and Measurement in polyurethane rigid foam (PUR) Foam Samples

 This repository contains code and resources for an AI-based image processing tool designed for the automated detection and measurement of cells in polyurethane rigid foam (PUR) samples.
 The tool is developed as part of a master's thesis at HafenCity University Hamburg, with the goal of enhancing the quality inspection process for insulation materials in district heating systems.